Reviewed by Galen Strickland

 The next thing I need to say is that there are only three types of people who should read this review: those who have already seen Serenity, those who have already had the major plot points spoiled for them, or else those for whom spoilers beforehand are no hindrance to their enjoyment of a film.
 Because make no mistake, I intend this to be a thorough assessment of as many aspects of this film as I can make it, so really this will probably end up more of a critical analysis of the film and series than a simple review.

 As much as I like it, I can't really bring myself to say I love it just yet (although that might change), therefore I cannot in good conscience use the words "brilliant" or "best movie ever" as so many other fans have been doing.
 Serenity is an extremely well-crafted piece of entertainment, full of sharp wit and bracing drama, well written and well acted, and it certainly looks much better than its $40 million budget would lead you to expect.
 But I have yet to make the decision of whether I like it as much (or more, or less) than Firefly.
 Even though I rarely read books outside the SF genre, I certainly watch a lot of movies of other types.
 My Top 10 has held steady for over fifteen years, and there is only one SF film on it: 2001: A Space Odyssey.
 At this time I don't think Serenity makes it onto that list, however I cannot recall another SF film since Blade Runner that I think is as good, and that is close to twenty-five years old now.
-It is the best film I have seen this year, followed closely by Batman Begins and Crash (the new Paul Haggis film, not the Cronenberg adaptation of the J. G. Ballard novel).
+It is the best film I have seen this year, followed closely by Batman Begins.

 I would like to dispense with a few negatives before I get to what I do like.
 First off, I don't care for the score very much.
 I don't know why Joss and Carter Burwell couldn't come to an agreement as to the appropriate music, but what we got from David Newman is rather pedestrian sad to say.
 I may change my mind after subsequent viewings, but that is my opinion now, and I would dearly love to hear what Greg Edmonson would have come up with.
 Also, I feel Kaylee (Jewel Staite) was the character least utilized, although it would be hard to say how that could have been any different.
 I feel all the other regulars from Firefly received adequate screentime, as much as the plot allowed anyway, and I disagree with those who have said that their personas had changed a lot from the series, except for Kaylee.
 She appears to be nothing more than sex-obsessed, pining over what could have been with Simon (Sean Maher).
 The character and the actress deserved better.
 These are not my only complaints, but they are the major ones, and I'll leave any others for later.